Qlik-PE/Rapid-ML-Gateway/README.md

 ### 2. Report bugs & issues

 I expect there to be many quirks once the project is used by more and more people with a variety of new (& "unclean") data.
-If you found a bug, please [open a new issue here](https://github.com/).
+If you found a bug, please [open a new issue here](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/issues).
+Please change logging level to "DEBUG" and upload log files/snippets.

 ### 3. Suggest and discuss usage/features

 To make QRAG as useful as possible we need to hear what you would like it to do, or what it could do better!
-[Head over to Github Feature Request](https://github.com).
+[Head over to Github Wiki to Place Feature/Request](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/issues).

 ### 4. Contribute to the development
 I definitely welcome the help I can get on this project, simply get in touch on the issue tracker.

 ### 5. Bug Fixes and Pull Requests
 There will be a monthly Pull Requests Merge done.
 Please stay tuned.

 ### 6. About Author and Team Behind the Project
 At Qlik Partner Engineering we believe in transparency and open governance model for this Project.
 Please email people on this list if there are questions and concerns about this project.